hwtam/run-the-testcases-automatically-for-c-/README.md

 You can see that I put the testcases into a subfolder.

-Everything is fine as long as the testcases are put in/within the folder where you put your main program
+Everything is fine as long as the testcases are put in/within the folder where you put your cpp file

 #